Herbert M. Seneviratne

-Kappithadegiri Herbert Mendis Seneviratne (25 July 1925 – 7 June 1987 as හර්බට් එම්. සෙනෙවිරත්න), popularly as Herbert M. Seneviratne, was a lyricist and actor in Sri Lankan cinema as well as a producer and a screenwriter.
+Kappithadegiri Herbert Mendis Seneviratne (25 July 1925 – 7 June 1987 as හර්බට් එම්. සෙනෙවිරත්න), popularly known as Herbert M. Seneviratne, was a lyricist and actor in Sri Lankan cinema as well as a producer and a screenwriter.

 Personal life

 Herbert was born on 25 July 1925 in Kahawa, Galle, Sri Lanka.
 He was educated at Siddhartha Central College Balapitiya.
 His childhood was not pleasant as his older brother was constantly hostile to Herbert.
 One day, he ran away from home and grew up in the shadow of his aunt, Emily Gunathilake.
 When he went to Siddhartha Vidyalaya, Balapitiya, he took the lead in cricket tournaments and later received a scholarship to study at the Siddhartha English School for free.
 After that Herbert, who grew up in aunt's home in Colombo and entered Mahabodhi College, Colombo.

 During his studies in Mahabodhi Vidyalaya at the age of eight, he played the character 'Peiris Mudalali' in the play Yantham Beruna.
 Meanwhile, he passed the Sinhala-English Senior Examination.

 He was married to Swarna Lakshmi and the couple had one son: Chinthana.

 He died on 7 June 1987 in Kotte at the age of 61.